joseluisq/json-datasets/README.md

 # JSON Datasets 🌎

-> Example of various datasets in JSON format for different usage.
+> Example of various datasets in JSON format for different usages.

+## Programming languages

-## Programming languages and their keywords
+### 1. Programming languages and their keywords

 JSON file of programming languages and their keywords.
 Additionally it contains a summary and extensions fields.
 Originally adapted from https://github.com/leighmcculloch/keywords.